 The Interbike trade show offers free admission to bicycle retailers and working media, except for special events.
-I chose to attend one and dropped $75 for the Awards Dinner.
+I dropped $75 for the Awards Dinner.
 The logo from the cover of the flyer which was handed out, also the design for the award trophies, is in the image at the right.
 It's an "i" and a "b" mashed together but to me it looks like a Segway inside a hamster wheel.

 I intended to write mostly about the awards, and I expected advocacy awards – but there were only two of those, for the best facility, to the Indianapolis Cultural Trail, a mixed pedestrian and bicycle use sidepath, and Best Advocates, to Tim Blumenthal and Jennifer Dice of PeopleforBikes, the industry lobbying organization.
 I would have chosen differently, but that's a topic for another time.

 I decided also to write about my experience at the event itself.
 So, here you go.